praise2112/selenium-stealth/README.md

 # selenium-stealth [![Build Status](https://travis-ci.com/diprajpatra/selenium-stealth.svg?branch=main)](https://travis-ci.com/diprajpatra/selenium-stealth)

 A nodejs package **selenium-stealth** to prevent detection.
-This programme is trying to make nodejs selenium more stealthy.
+This program is trying to make nodejs selenium more stealthy.

 As of now selenium-stealth
-- Only support Selenium Chrome/Chromium
+- Only supports Selenium Chrome/Chromium
 - Only works with selenium 4
 - Only works on the first tab opened by the browser